Better-HPC/keystone-api/docs/api/filtering.md

 .../endpoint?example__gt=50&example__lt=150
 ```

-Available query filters are summarized in the tables below.
+The available query filters depend on a field's data type and are summarized in the tables below.

 ### General Filters